 Interviews will be scheduled on an individual basis between January and February with the doctoral Music Education faculty.
-Contact Dr. Elise Sobol at 212 998-5778 or elise.sobol @nyu.edu with any questions.
+Contact Dr. Jason Thompson at jdt9583nyu.edu with any questions.
 If you cannot interview in person, you may schedule a live video interview online.
 All materials must clearly indicate the applicant's name and NYU ID Number (if applicable), the program applied to, and the contents of the file.
 All submissions should be received by December 1 or as soon as possible after the submitted application.

 An audition is required.
 All prospective doctoral students must apply for admission to NYU Steinhardt before scheduling an audition.
-Please contact Dr. Elise Sobol at email@example.com with any questions or for more information and to schedule an audition.
+Contact Dr. Jason Thompson at jdt9583nyu.edu with any questions.

 If you cannot audition in person, you may submit an audition video online.
 All materials must clearly indicate the applicant's name and NYU ID Number (if applicable), the program applied to, and the contents of the file.
 All submissions should be received by December 1 or as soon as possible after the submitted application.